Skip to content

 Not Suitable for Every Meal

 While waterless cookware is great for boiling and simmering foods, it is not recommended for frying or searing.
-This is due to the fact that high heat can damage the non-stick surface of the pan.
+This is because high heat can damage the non-stick surface of the pan.

 Heavy

 The waterless cookware pans are fairly heavy due to the various layers of metal used to construct the cookware.
-If you have a problem lifting heavy objects, this may not be the best option for you.
+If you have a problem lifting heavy objects, this may not be your best option.

 Not Set and Forget Cooking

-Don’t leave waterless cookware unattended you need to hear the sound of the whistle during the cooking process.
+Don’t leave waterless cookware unattended; you must hear the whistle sound during cooking.

 Storage

-Waterless cookware takes up a lot of space; therefore, you will need to make sure that your kitchen has enough storage for such items.
+Waterless cookware takes up a lot of space; therefore, you must ensure that your kitchen has enough storage for such items.

 Waterless Cooking Tips